The Prestige and Excellence of M7 Business Schools: An In-Depth Overview

 5. Columbia Business School

-6. Sloan School of Management at the Massachusetts Institute of Technology (MIT)
+6. MIT Sloan School of Management

 7. Kellogg School of Management at Northwestern University